top of page

 Short days and colder temperatures change how our body feels.
 Fatigue can creep in, and motivation can dip.
 Here are evidence-based steps to support your heart:

-Aim for light–moderate activity most days.
-Walking, chair-based sessions, gentle strength work.
-Target Borg RPE 9–13 (light–moderate).
+Aim for light to moderate activity most days.
+Walking, chair-based sessions, and gentle strength work are excellent options.
+Target Borg RPE 9–13 (light to moderate).

 Cold weather increases cardiovascular load.
 Wear layers, warm up longer (10 minutes), and keep indoor options ready.